bhargrah/aws-saa-certification/notes.md

 - Attribtes : IPv4 per private IPv4 , one or more SG , a MAC address
 - Bound to specific availibility zone

+#### EC2 : Storage (Elastic Network Interfaces)
+- EBS (Elastic Block Store) volume is a network drive , gets attached to instance , latency impact
+- Think of hard disk which retains data after instance teminates , attach / detach
+- Mounte to one instance at a time , bound to specififc AZ
+- Delete on Termination attribute , once set , will delete EBS too.